Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 Riding a narrow-gauge railway on Mokra Gora was kind of disappointing.
 It could be due to extreme heat and tiredness after seeing beautiful mountain ranges and river gorges in Bosnia and Hercegovina before.

-If a traditional village of Drvengrad, built for a film, is more of a tourist trap due to connection with famous Serbian film director Emir Kusturica, a limestone Cave Stopića was a pleasant surprise.
+If the traditional village of Drvengrad, connected with famous Serbian film director Emir Kusturica, is more of a tourist trap, the limestone Stopića Cave was a pleasant surprise and a worthwhile place to visit.

 Easily accessible small cave is perfectly illuminated and cools you nicely during the summer heat.
 The highlights are unusual tufa bathtubs, cave formations which fill with water in time and then overspill creating a cascade flow.
 Unfortunately, during our visit, the bathtubs didn’t contain water, but they were still perfectly illuminated.